miguelalba96/github.io/_posts/21-10-16-LinearModels-intro.md

 - If the coefficient is closer to zero and the scatter plot shows strange shapes, this indicates a clear nonlinear behavior between the variables and it is necessary to use other types of measures to obtain this relationship or transformations in the models.

 In R we can compute the correlation between a group of variables using `cor(data)`, for the `mtcars` example the correlation between `mpg` and `disp` is -0.84755, this is a final indication that both variables have an inverse relation.
+In Python we can use `numpy.corrcoef(data_array)`.

 ### Regression Analysis